 Figure 5 - Beacon Sector Descriptor field

 The Sector Azimuth and Sector Elevation subfields contain the direction of the beam in azimuth and elevation respectively.
 The Sector Azimuth subfield is specified in 360º/4096 units and takes values from 0 to 4096.
-The Sector Elevation subfield is a 2’s complement taking values from -2048 to 2047 in 180º/4096 units.
+The Sector Elevation subfield is a 2’s complement integer taking values from -2048 to 2047 in 180º/4096 units.

 The Azimuth Beamwidth and Elevation Beamwidth subfields contain the beacon beam 3dB bandwidth in azimuth and elevation respectively in 180º/256 units.